 Assuming that an outdated graphics driver caused the system to not upgrade to Windows 11, here’s how you can upgrade to the latest driver and fix this issue.

-- Launch Run dialog box on your PC by pressing Win+R.
+- Launch the Run dialog box on your PC by pressing Win + R.

 - If this doesn’t work out, try uninstalling the driver.